Using this website

 2. Does Caesars get paid by companies?

-Another great benefit of working with sponsorships is that we can visit other interesting companies ourselves and report from the source.
+Thanks to our sponsors, we can visit other interesting companies ourselves and report from the source.
 More important is that we can share this information with our subscribers and readers free of charge.
 We are constantly reviewing new projects, filtering out the very best opportunities and investing our own time in meeting those select companies face to face through roadshows and site visits.

 It is also important to note that we usually always have a long position in the companies we cover, meaning that we have ‘skin in the game’.
-When stock prices go up, we make a profit, when they do down, we suffer as well.
+When stock prices go up, we make a profit, when they go down, we suffer as well.

 All featured companies can be found at our company page.